sigurdkampevold/media_mood/index.markdown

 We can say that the mood of the quotations in the media doesn't seem to vary too much across time except for when a global pandemic hits.
 However, as the press eventually decides what reaches the public debate and your mind, exploring how the mood differs across the media could be exciting.
 Which newspapers are more positive, and which are more negative?
 If you want to kick-off the day in a good mood, should you read Wall Street Journal or Peoples Magazine?

-Initially, it is reasonable to believe that the compound and subjectivity score of daily newspapers are different from that of a celebrity magazine.
+Initially, it is reasonable to believe that the compound and subjectivity scores of a daily newspaper are different from those of a celebrity magazine.
 But does the Quotebank data set provide evidence for such a hypothesis?
 To investigate this, we focus on a subsample of the media outlets represented in Quotebank.
 The subsample is a selection of the most well-known English-writing newspapers and magazines aiming to represent different categories.
 As earlier, we use _Vader_ and _TextBlob_ to compute each quote's compound score and subjectivity score, eventually grouped by media outlet and outlet category.

-The plot below display the number of quotes from the different media outlets
+The following plot show the relative amount of quotations in each of the chosen categories: Newspapers, sports newspapers, celebrity magazines, and "others.".

 {% include_relative /_plots/pieechart_category.html %}

 Starting the analyses, we plot the average compound score against the average subjectivity score for the selected media outlets.
-The size of the bubbles refers to the corresponding number of quotations attributed to the media outlet.:
+The size of the bubbles refers to the corresponding number of quotations attributed to the media outlet:

 {% include_relative /_plots/scatterplot_medias.html %}

 Clearly, there is a difference!
 Even though the outlets are situated within a relatively tiny part of the area, there are significant differences in the two sores.
 Let's consider two extremes: the New York Times and ESPN.
 The reputable New York Times, a daily newspaper, has an average compound score of $0.085$, while the sports magazine ESPN, providing the latest updates from the American sports life, receives a score of $0.278$ - nearly three times as high.
 On the other hand, the subjectivity scores of the outlets are $0.344$ and $0.405$, respectively.
 The differences are clear and statistically significant by our methods.
 Is this an example of a general trend for newspapers and sports magazines?

-For further investigations, we assign each media outlet to one of four different subcategories: Newspapers, sports newspapers, celebrity magazines, and "others."
-Then, averaging the scores within each subcategory, we get the following distributions:
+For further investigations, we average the scores within each category, eventually getting the following distributions:

 {% include_relative /_plots/polarity_distribution_categories_same_plot.html %}

 The differences are significant.
 The amount of positive quotations in sports newspapers and celebrity magazines clearly surpasses the amount in the daily newspapers, having average compound scores of $0.27$ and $0.17$ versus $0.14$, respectively.
 This might be reasonable, as daily newspapers should cover all the suffering in society, while sports newspapers might focus on victorious athletes.

-However, it seems safe to conclude that if you are influenced by what you read in the media, put away your newspapers and start reading some sports news!
+However, analyses of our data set seem to suggest that if you are influenced by what you read in the media, put away your newspapers and start reading some sports news!

-[comment]: # Too harsh?
+[comment]: # "Tried to rephrase the conclusion."

 <div
   class="page__hero--overlay"